Textiles and Clothing

 - Also tell your family not to throw out old curtains – suggest they donate them to local schools or theatres – who might be able to use the curtains in their next school / theatre production.

 Amazing fact… 616 million socks are thrown away everyday in the UK alone.
-Check out our Fun craft page to learn about some creative ways to use them again.

 REMEMBER recycling or reusing old clothes SAVES water, energy, farmland and reduces pollution which all help to keep the Earth healthy and the future bright.